 Bikram Yoga trains your mind while you tax your body.
-The Bikram practice is the same 26 postures, which makes it very structured and routine.
+The Bikram practise is the same 26 postures, which makes it very structured and routine.
 The heat and humidity in the studio also provides an environment where athletes can train under the stress of extreme heat and discomfort.
 The 26 postures themselves are extremely challenging.
 This combination creates the perfect opportunity for training in self-control, determination, concentration and patience.

 Many people are surprised by how difficult some of the postures actually are, even for those of us who are in “great athletic shape.”
-Each posture requires patience both to learn how to perform and also to wait and repeat so you can improve.
+Each posture requires patience, both to learn how to perform and also to wait and repeat so you can improve.
 Bikram is very much a personal practice and progress looks different for every person, no matter their athletic prowess.
 Pushing through these difficulties is another mental exercise in building focus and reaching new goals.

 – Dan Markowitz, Founder, YogaSol